cloudedbats/cloudedbats/README.md

 #### [http://backyardbats.org] (http://backyardbats.org)
 Points to a GitHub repository under CloudedBats.
 This is where I put Raspberry Pi related stuff used to set up a WURB, Wireless Ultrasonic Recorder for Bats, unit.
 I'm currently working on a Wiki-page containing all I know about the topic.

+- [Wiki: Raspberry Pi installation] (https://github.com/cloudedbats/backyardbats/wiki/Raspberry-Pi-installation)

 In the future I will use the backyardbats domain as a top domain for a web page containing near-real-time information from my WURB:s.

 ## About the name *CloudedBats*

-CloudedBats is not about *clouds* of bats, nor funny patterned animals like the cute [*clouded* leopard] (https://en.wikipedia.org/wiki/Clouded_leopard).
+CloudedBats is not about [*clouds* of bats] (https://www.google.se/search?q=clouds+of+bats), nor funny patterned animals like the cute
+[*clouded* leopard] (https://en.wikipedia.org/wiki/Clouded_leopard).

 It's more about using *cloud* related technology to make bat monitoring more accessible.

 But all living species, including humans and bats, should in some sense be *clouded* since we are in the beginning of the new epoch of [Anthropocene] (https://en.wikipedia.org/wiki/Anthropocene).

+## Contact

+info@cloudedbats.org